frontarm/navi/site/src/pages/tutorial.md

 This tutorial will walk you through creating a small documentation website using create-react-app, react-junctions, and Markdown.
 In fact, it'll actually walk you through creating *this* website.
 Cool, huh?

+*You can see the end result of this tutorial at its [companion repository](https://github.com/jamesknelson/junctions-tutorial).
+If you get stuck, try comparing your code to this repo.*

 Creating a react app
 --------------------